A Tradition of Growth

 In 1938, the General Assembly authorized North Carolina College to start offering several new programs, including graduate degrees in liberal arts and professional programs including history, art, law, and library science.
 In 1939, the college offered its first graduate-level courses in the arts and sciences.
 The School of Law opened in 1940.

 Throughout this period of change, Dr. Shepard continued to serve the college, acting as its president until his death in 1947.
-Today's NC Central still honors his contribution, with visits to the historic Shepard House a proud University tradition.
+Today's NCCU still honors his contribution, with visits to the historic Shepard House a proud University tradition.